MayOneUS/teams/README.md

     docker inspect -f "{{.NetworkSettings.IPAddress}}" container_id

-Finally, add the container's IP and `teams.mayone.us` to your `/etc/hosts` file.
+Finally, add the container's IP and `my.mayone.us` to your `/etc/hosts` file.

-Now, `https://teams.mayone.us` should resolve and display the information in `markup/index.jade` automatically on change.
+Now, `https://my.mayone.us` should resolve and display the information in `markup/index.jade` automatically on change.

 For any of the login stuff in backend/ to work, you'll need to set up